D.I.C.E. Award for Adventure Game of the Year: Franchises

-The only franchise to have back-to-back wins for the same adventure related award is Prince of Persia for Platform Action/Adventure Game of the Year in 2004 with Prince of Persia: The Sands of Time and 2005 with Prince of Persia: Warrior Within.
+The only franchise to have back-to-back wins for the same adventure-related award is Prince of Persia for Console Platform Action/Adventure Game of the Year in 2004 with Prince of Persia: The Sands of Time, and 2005 with Prince of Persia: Warrior Within.
+The original Resident Evil 2 has been nominated for Console Adventure Game of the Year in 1998, and the 2019 remake has been nominated in 2020.